Your AHP Insurance in Action

 For AHP, visit our Find a Doctor tool on Aetna's website.
 Student Health Services is in-network with your AHP plan.

 Copayment (Copay) - a fixed amount you pay for health care services at the time of your visit with a healthcare professional.

-For AHP, one of the great things about receiving your care at Student Health Services is we consider your copayment already paid through the Medical Service Fee you pay (or elect to pay if you are a graduate student) every semester.
+For AHP, one of the great things about receiving your care at Student Health Services is we consider your copayment already paid through the Student Health and Wellness Fee you pay (or elect to pay if you are a graduate student) every semester.
 Therefore, Student Health Services does not collect a copayment.
-If you access an in-network provider in the community, the copayment is $50 for an in-office clinic visit and $200 for a visit to the Emergency Center.
-Prescription drugs also have a copayment.
-See the Student Health Insurance Plan Highlight Flyer for more detail.

 Deductible - a deductible is what you have to pay annually before your insurance starts providing payment for services.
 Deductibles reset every year.

 Co-Insurance - a percentage of costs you pay after you met your deductible.

 For AHP, there is no co-insurance for services received at Student Health Services and other in-network doctor offices.
 Student who choose care at an in-network clinic will have to pay the copayment at the time of their visit.
 Co-insurance does apply to other services received outside of an in-network office visit.

 Out-of-Pocket Maximum - the most you will pay for covered services in a plan year.
 After you spend this amount on deductibles, copayments, and coinsurance, your health plan pays 100% of the costs of covered benefits.